christianwach/civicrm-admin-utilities/readme.txt

 * Adds a handy CiviCRM Shortcuts menu to the WordPress Admin Bar
 * Allows you to choose which Post Types the CiviCRM shortcode button appears on
 * In WordPress multisite, allows you to hide CiviCRM on sub-sites
+* Allows you to remove "administer CiviCRM" capabilities from sub-site administrators

 ### CiviCRM Admin Theme

-Version 0.5 introduces a new theme for CiviCRM admin screens.
+Version 0.5 introduces a new theme for CiviCRM admin screens that is more in keeping with WordPress.
 It can be enabled on the CiviCRM Admin Utilities settings page.
 Feedback is welcome - please open an issue on the plugin's [GitHub repository](https://github.com/christianwach/civicrm-admin-utilities) if you find any bugs or have suggestions for improvements.

 ### Requirements